This product has been replaced with the Differential Aptitude Tests – Next Generation

 Want more information about this test?
 Get it now.
 Please complete the request form on the MORE INFO & BUY TEST tab and we’ll reply promptly.

 What does it do and what problem does it solve?

-The Diesel Mechanic Test assessment is a highly-predictive measure of various mental abilities proven to be required for success in numerous job and training situations.
+The Differential Aptitude Tests assessment is a highly-predictive measure of various mental abilities proven to be required for success in numerous job and training situations.
 Available online and in paper the DAT can help screen applicants or course participants for critical, specific competencies.
 Use the Search function to find similar tests including Basic Skills Tests.

-ATTENTION – The DAT-5th Edition and DAT for Career Interest were discontinued as of September 2014 and are no longer available for purchase.
+ATTENTION – The Differential Aptitude Tests™-5th Edition and Differential Aptitude Tests™ for Career Interest were discontinued as of September 2014 and are no longer available for purchase.

-This DOES NOT apply to the DAT for Personnel & Career Assessment series, which are still available.
+This DOES NOT apply to the Differential Aptitude Tests for Personnel & Career Assessment series, which are still available.

-Canadian Customers – Please See the DAT Canadian version on this site.
+Canadian Customers – Please See the Differential Aptitude Tests Canadian version on this site.

-NEW DIFFERENTIAL APTITUDE TESTS ARE COMING IN SPRING 2019!
+NEW DIFFERENTIAL APTITUDE TESTS™ ARE COMING IN SPRING 2019!

 Differential Aptitude Tests™ or DAT™ is a suite of assessments measuring cognitive abilities in a number of areas.
 This latest edition, DAT™ Next Generation, combines modern Computerized Adaptive Testing technology (CAT) to offer five new DAT tests in a number of languages.

 Compared with traditional fixed-form tests, CAT presents a modern method of delivering item-banked tests to job applicants or students with many enhancements from the previous version.